CoronaHakab/CoronaHakabModel/README.md

   ****NOTICE**: When plots are being shown, you need to close them in order for the program to finish.
 ##### **OUTPUTS**
 - The module creates multiple files.
-The files created are raw-data '.csv' file of the matrix's different connection type (e.g. work, family) and an histogram analysis of those connections (both '.csv' file and '.png' of the histogrm).
+The files created are raw-data '.csv' file of the matrix's different connection type (e.g. work, family) and an histogram analysis of those connections (both '.csv' file and '.png' of the histogram).
   The files are being saved to **'/output/matrix_analysis/'** folder.
-  The created folder is divided to 2 subfolders:
+  The created folder is divided to 2 sub-folders:
   **histogram_analysis** - This folder is where the histogram plots and .csv files are saved.
   **raw_matrices** - This folder is where the matrix's raw data is saved.
 - The file names indicate what type of connection they are related to.
 ##### **EXAMPLES**
-  1. Run the analysis on defualt matrix file and don't show plots:
+  1. Run the analysis on default matrix file and don't show plots:
   `python ./main analyze-matrix`
   2. Run with specified matrix file:
   `python ./main analyze-matrix --matrix /example/to/matrix/path`